informatics-isi-edu/facebase-docs/docs/_docs/using/Exporting-Data-from-FaceBase.md

 pip install bdbag
 ```

-2. On your local computer, log in using DERIVA Auth (as described in [3.3.1 Authenticate with the DERIVA Authentication Agent](#331-authenticate-with-the-DERIVA-authentication-agent)).

-3. Under the local folder `/home/username/.bdbag`, find the `deriva-cookies.txt` file and copy from your local computer to the remote server:
+2. Under the local folder `/home/username/.bdbag`, find the `deriva-cookies.txt` file and copy from your local computer to the remote server:

 <br/>
 <br/>